A rendered image of our new sour beer 'Feet Up Thursda''

 To celebrate the launch of our brand-new beer Feet Up Thursday , we’re diving into all things Sour Beer!

-With its refreshingly tart flavour and wide range of styles, this style of beer is the perfect pick for this season and heatwave.
+With its refreshingly tart flavour and wide range of styles, a sour beer is the perfect pick for this season and heatwave.
 From how it's made to different styles and production, we’re serving up a quick, detailed guide to everything you need to know about this deliciously different beer style.

 What Is A Sour Beer?